otula/temotero/otula-whisper/README.md

 	- Note that by-default the implementation uses HTTP Basic Authentication, which is not recommended for production environment and/or the very least, an SSL/TLS connection should be set up
 - PORT = The port for listening requests.
 You can access this port with web browser after the server has booted up.

+The application will by-default reset the Sqlite database on restart, you can disable this by searching and commenting out the line self.conn.execute("DROP TABLE IF EXISTS file_statuses") in _create_table() function of StatusStorage class.

+If you want to modify the common prompt given for all tasks, you can find it in create_system_prompt() function in SubtitleOptimizer class.

 Note: by default the result page will contain svn revision number for tracking/debugging which version the subtitles were generated with.
 If you don't want this, find SVN_REVISION variable in server.py and comment out all occurrences.